nuneskris/nuneskris.github.io/_publications/Business-Capability-Map-DataArchitecture.md

 I find business capability typically corresponds to specific data domains or areas of data ownership.
 For example, a "Customer Management" ***capability aligns and maps*** with data domains related to customer data, such as customer master profiles and and customer preferences.
 Within each business capability we would then add a new dimension to define ***data ownership responsibilities***.
 Data ownership includes accountability for data quality, accuracy, security, and compliance within that domain.

-Before we dive into how they relate to Data Domain ownership, I have some main takeways on successfully developing Business Capability Maps.
+I have some main takeways on successfully developing Business Capability Maps.

 >Implementation Tip: Embrace the principle Good is good enough.
 Work our way up from an industry model and don’t get caught in a paralysis for perfection.
 It should be left at a strategic planning level and not worry too much of decomposing capabilities down too much.